trimstray/nginx-admins-handbook/README.md

   > There is no real difference in security just by changing the process owner name.
 On the other hand in security, the principle of least privilege states that an entity should be given no more permission than necessary to accomplish its goals within a given system.
 This way only master process runs as root.

-  > This is the default NGINX behavior, but remember to check it.
+  > This is the default NGINX behaviour, but remember to check it.

 ###### Example